jonasoh/spiro/README.md

 ### Restarting the software

-If for some reason the software ends up in an unusable state, you can restart it by issuing the following command:
+If for some reason the software ends up in an unusable state, you can often restart it from the web UI (System settings -> Restart web UI).
+The web UI can also be restarted via SSH, by issuing the following command:

 ```
 systemctl --user restart spiro
 ```

 It has happened that the camera has become unresponsive, due to bugs in the underlying library.
-In this case, rebooting the system is the only way of getting it back into a usable state:
+In this case, rebooting the system is the only way of getting it back into a usable state.
+This can be done via the web UI (System settings -> Reboot SPIRO), or by issuing the following command via SSH:

 ```
 sudo shutdown -r now